MxOliver/Learning-Cedar-ArcGis/README.md

 ## Learning Cedar

-A small excersize in using Cedar and the ArcGis Services database, specifically the Wealthiest ZipCodes 2017 Feature Service, to create a simple bar graph.
+A small exercise in using Cedar and the ArcGis Services database, specifically the Wealthiest ZipCodes 2017 Feature Service, to create a simple bar graph.

 ## Local Configuration